HibaSh5/progresssoft-work/README.md

 # ProgressSoft Internship Program

-- climoneytransfer -> Money Transfer CLI Application (Phase 1)
+- climoneytransfer -> Money Transfer CLI Application (you can find it in branch called - phase-1)

-- main (CliqTransferAPIs) -> Allow users to use REST APIs to perform the CliQ transfers as REST APIs (Phase 2)
+- CliqTransferAPIs -> Allow users to use REST APIs to perform the CliQ transfers as REST APIs (you can find it in branch called - phase-2)